Promotion to Full Professor

 • Internal–external evaluation letter.
 Optional.

 • Department summary letter.
-Department Chair’s summary of department review, addressed to candidate.
+Department Chair’s summary of department review, addressed to the Dean.

 • Candidate’s response to department summary letter, or declination to respond.